JennyVivian99/JennyVivian99.github.io/_pages/cv.md

 Work experience
 ======
-* December 2024-ongoing: Lead Convenor of Special Interest Network "Integrated Forest Restoration", part of the Ecological Society of Australia
+*December 2024-ongoing:  Lead Convenor of Special Interest Network "Integrated Forest Restoration", part of the Ecological Society of Australia
-* November 2024-Ongoing: Internship at [Sequench Ltd](https://www.sequench.co.nz/)
+* November 2024-ongoing:  Internship at [Sequench Ltd](https://www.sequench.co.nz/)
   * Environmental DNA sequencing (from samples preparation to bioinformatics analysis) using Illumina NextSeq 2000
   * Exploration of other sequencing techniques and analyses
 * February 2024-June 2024:  Teacher assistant for the course “Discovering Science”
   * University of the Sunshine Coast
   * Supervisor: Professor Gareth Chalmers

 * October 2022-March 2023:  Teacher assistant for the course “Biological Laboratory Techniques (Ecology module)”
   * University of Parma
   * Supervisor: Professor Valeria Rossi